CEI-lab/ece3400-2017/docs/Grading/Lab_score.md

 In lab 3, the first 15 points are scored by:

-* 1 point: Reading external inputs to FPGA
+* 1 point: Reading external inputs from Arduino to FPGA
 * 1 point: Correctly updating a 4-bit array dependent on the inputs
 * 1 point: Drawing one box on the screen
 * 1 point: Description of how the DAC on the provided VGA connectors works and how the resistor values were chosen.